sardul3/technical-docs/boot-camp/api-dev-mile2.md

 # Database Integration and More <Label text="M2" type="milestone" />

 ::: tip
-This guide builds upon the basics learned in [Milestone #1](/boot-camp/api-dev-mile1), introducing database integration, more complex entity relationships, and advanced API features.
+This guide builds upon the basics learned in [Milestone #1](/boot-camp/api-dev-mile1), introducing database integration and more.
 :::

 ## Introduction

-In this milestone, we'll enhance our e-commerce API by integrating a database, implementing more complex entity relationships, and adding advanced features such as input validation and error handling.
+In this milestone, we'll enhance our e-commerce products API by integrating a database, and add advanced features such as input validation and error handling.

 ## Choosing the Right Database